moul/doc.cloud.online.net/www/documentation/docs_public/contents/advanced/api_organization.md

 - You have an account and are logged into [cloud.online.net](//cloud.online.net)
 - You have generated a [token](/account/credentials.html)

-cloud.online.net attributes an organization ID to each user.<br/>
+Our system attributes an organization ID to each user.<br/>
-Our API requires your organization ID for many actions, for instance:
+The API requires your organization ID for many actions, for instance:

 - Server creation
 - Volume creation